natqe/hooks-for-react/README.md

 The state will be changed either by using `setState` or from outside when the list of dependencies changes.

-**Note**: you have a access to the previous state by getting it from the parameter passed to the factory function.
+**Note**: you have access to the previous state by the parameter passed to the factory function.
 ```js
 const [state, setState, stateRef] = useSupperState(
     /* State factory */ prevState => (prevState || 0) + props.count,
     /* Deps */ [props.count]
 )
 ```
-Also you can change the state without triggering a new rendering, by just changing the `stateRef` value.
+You can also change the state without triggering a new rendering, by changing the `stateRef` value..
 ```js
 stateRef.current = newValue
 ```
 ### **`useBindState`**
 ---
-Bind a state with an outside value.
+Bind a state to an outside value.

 When the outside value changes, the state will be updated with the new value.

-Returns a stateful value, and a function to update it + a ref to the state value.
+Returns a stateful value and function to update it + ref to the state value.

 **Definition**
 ```ts